 Computers also don’t see a “box”.
 Computers see colours (as numbers), edges, gradients, corners and textures – we then tell computers that a combination of these things to a degree of accuracy is a “box”.

 One main use of computer vision is for image classification.

 Image classification is the process of giving a computer an image or images and getting it to tell you what the subject of each image is – with a level of accuracy.
 This is a typical task that humans can give to computers to do as it’s a lot faster than a human manually doing this.
 Only where the computer’s accuracy is below a given threshold will there be images that will need to be manually classified by a human.

 Classification can be done in real-time (e.g. from a camera feed) or by a set of images.
 For this demo, I’m doing real-time classification on a set of food products.
 I wanted to choose items that are from the same class of objects (food items) but have very different appearances.
-These were completely random food items we had around the office:

 The accuracy is shown in the top left of my screen.
 This is based on the images I used to train the classifier, which was only trained from a small dataset of images which look pretty much the same, so the results aren’t too bad for a poor dataset.
 Where the top left says “Detected Negative”, this simply means it didn’t detect a known object.